 Curt Schilling and the Red Sox beat the Devil Rays, 6-4, making the right-hander hurler the 104th player to amass 200 victories.
 Pitching a perfect ninth inning, Jonathan Papelbon establishes a rookie record by recording his 18th save in 18 tries.

 With a 44-0 record and needing just one more win to become the first undefeated team in N.C.A.A. baseball history, Trinity College loses to Johns Hopkins 4-3.
 The loss sets up a winner-take-all in the Division III World Series in which the Hartford-based school scores a pair of runs in the bottom of the ninth to win the game, 5-4, and the national championship.

-When Jamie Carroll is caught off first base by White Sox pitcher Ehren Wasserman's fake throw to third and gets into a rundown, David Dellucci, the runner on third, breaks for home and scores on first baseman Paul Konerko's throw in the dirt which also allows Carroll to reach second and Grady Sizemore, the runner on second, to move to third base.
-Chuck Murr, official scorer of the Indians' 8-2 victory over the White Sox, credits all three runners with stolen bases, making it the first triple steal to be accomplished since 1987 when Atlanta pull it off against Houston.
+When Jamie Carroll is caught off first base by White Sox pitcher Ehren Wasserman's fake throw to third and gets into a rundown, David Dellucci, the runner on third, breaks for home and scores on first baseman Paul Konerko's throw in the dirt, which also allows Carroll to reach second and Grady Sizemore, the runner on second, to move to third base.
+Chuck Murr, official scorer of the Indians' 8-2 victory over the White Sox, credits all three runners with stolen bases, making it the first triple steal to be accomplished since 1987 when Atlanta pulled it off against Houston.

 Gerry Rodriguez completes his cycle with a tenth inning walk-off home run.
 The minor leaguer's four hits help pace the Rome Braves to a 4-3 victory over the Greenville Drive in South Atlantic League action.